 This independent auditor's report is made solely to the shareholder as a body.
 Our audit work has been undertaken so that we might state to the shareholder those matters we are required to state to them in the independent auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the shareholder as a body for our audit work, this independent auditor's report, or any of the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the shareholder for our audit work, this independent auditor's report, or any of the opinions we have formed.

-Responsibilities of the Directors for the financial statements
+Responsibilities of the directors for the financial statements

-The Directors, on behalf of the branch, are responsible for:
+The directors, on behalf of the Branch, are responsible for: